 “Over half the pediatric patients will fail one drug in the first two years or so.
 This is especially concerning because in adults we usually have more time to work with.
 The time to disease progression in adults is much longer, typically five years.”

 Ongoing research at the Pre-Diabetes Clinic provides an opportunity to support patients who fail first-line therapy.
-The clinic is currently enrolling eligible young patients in clinical trials testing alternatives– GLP-1 receptor agonists.
-One trial is investigating the safety and efficacy of exenatide, the other, linagliptin and empagliflozin in combination.
-While GLP-1 agonists are now commonly used to treat T2D in adults, they have only recently garnered FDA approval in children.
-The Vanderbilt clinic is the only site in Tennessee where patients can enroll in clinical trials of potential new treatments for pediatric T2D.
+The clinic is currently enrolling eligible young patients in clinical trials testing alternative therapies.
+One trial is investigating the safety and efficacy of linagliptin and empagliflozin.
+The clinic is also preparing to start enrolling patients later this year in a study of the first oral GLP-1 receptor agonist, semaglutide.

 “We get them the medical evaluation that the families and pediatricians often want but also physician-led, lifestyle management that they really need.”